Mashiach / Messiah / Christ

 The word, “Christ”, however, is not the Messiah’s surname; it represents WHO HE IS; it represents WHY HE WAS HERE!

-Furthermore, the Old Covenant word “Messiah” has been transliterated from the Hebrew, “Mashiach”, into the Greek, “kristos”/”Christ”.
-I truly wonder why the original text was transliterated from the Hebrew Mashiach, to kristos, and not simply translated to the more proper word, “Messiah”?
+Furthermore, the Old Covenant word “Messiah” has been transliterated from the Hebrew, “Mashiach”, into the Greek, “kristos”, and from there the ‘Translators’ settled on “Christ”.
+I truly wonder why the original text was transliterated from the Hebrew Mashiach, to “kristos”, and not simply translated to the more proper word, “Messiah”?

-Furthermore, when He walked among us, He was called The MASHIACH (MA-SHE-AHH), not the Khristo’s, and certainly not the Christ.
+Furthermore, when He walked among us, He was called The MASHIACH (MA-SHE-AHH), not the Kristos, and certainly not the Christ.
 This is significant…

-We already know that a great many things happened within Israel, and the world, before and during the assembly of our Bibles.
-History teaches that either the High Priests and Scribes of Yehudah (Judah), or the Septuagint, upon translating the Hebrew writings into Greek, changes were made.
+We already know that a great many things happened within Israel and the world, before and during the assembly of our Bibles.
+History teaches that either the High Priests and Scribes of Yehudah (Judah), or the Septuagint, upon translating the Hebrew writings into Greek, made changes.

 Praise be unto His most Glorious and Exalted Name!

 The Exalted Name Bible™, (ENB)™